JeremyTallant/sqlalchemy-challenge/README.md

 The datasets were curated from the Global Historical Climatology Network-Daily Database (Menne et al., 2012).
 The comprehensive nature of these datasets facilitates a robust and in-depth analysis of Hawaii's climate, providing valuable insights for the planning of a holiday vacation in Honolulu.

 The `hawaii.sqlite` database consolidates these datasets, offering a unified platform for executing complex SQL queries via SQLAlchemy, enabling efficient data retrieval for analysis and visualization.
+## Implementation
+This section delves into the implementation details of the Honolulu Climate Analysis and API Tool project, showcasing the technical methodologies and tools utilized to transform raw climate data into actionable insights.
+It outlines the step-by-step process of data extraction, analysis, and API development, providing a comprehensive overview of how Python, SQLAlchemy, and Flask were employed to analyze climate patterns and create an interactive data access platform.